OpenLiberty/.github/profile/README.md

 ## Welcome to the Open Liberty Project

-Open Liberty is an open source implementation of Eclipse MicroProfile and Java EE from IBM.
+Open Liberty is an open source implementation of Eclipse MicroProfile and Jakarta EE from IBM.
 It is the foundation of the WebSphere Liberty app server.

 * [Get started](https://openliberty.io/start/)
 * [Check out our latest news](https://openliberty.io/blog/)